Low-paid jobs in London

 • borough

-Here we focus on workplace based numbers.
-This means that jobs may be held by Londoners or by people who live elsewhere but commute into the capital.
-For data on jobs held by London residents only, please see 'Low-paid Londoners'.
+Here we focus on jobs based in London.
+This means that the data includes people who live elsewhere but commute into the capital.
+For data on jobs held by London residents only, see 'Low-paid Londoners'.

-Proportion of jobs in London workplaces paying below London Living Wage by industry (2022)
+Proportion of jobs paying below London Living Wage by industry (2025)

-Proportion of jobs in London workplaces paying below London Living Wage by occupation (2022)
+Proportion of jobs paying below London Living Wage by occupation (2025)

 London Living Wage